 Must-see Philadelphia attractions

 Don’t be surprised if you spot people dressed in character from tricorn-hat down to square-buckled shoe in this historic part of the city.
 After all, Philly is the Cradle of Liberty.
 Visiting these 55 acres of National Park is a must for anyone coming to Philadelphia.
-The abundance of landmarks in this park—including Independence Hall, the Liberty Bell, Congress Hall and the Ben Franklin Museum—speak to its extraordinary role in the founding of the nation.
-(Pro tip: Go early to procure the required free tickets at Independence Visitors Center for the popular Independence Hall tour.)
-There are plenty of beautiful green spaces to wander through and wonder about the courage it took Franklin, Thomas Jefferson, John Adams and the other freedom fighters to declare independence from England.
+The abundance of landmarks in this park—including Independence Hall, the Liberty Bell and the Ben Franklin Museum—speak to its extraordinary role in the founding of the nation.

 This funky and historic section of town close to the Delaware River is a blend of cafés, boutiques, restaurants, art galleries and some amazing historic gems.
 We all learned about Betsy Ross making the country’s flag back in grade school.
 Visit her house to see the birthplace of the flag and the stories behind its making.
 Want to see the oldest—and cutest—residential street in America?
 Check out Elfreth’s Alley, dating back to 1702, and stop in the Elfeth’s Alley Museum to learn more about this National Historic Landmark.
 Walk a few minutes to the historic Christ Church, founded in 1695, and active today.
 Revolutionary-era attendees of the Episcopal house of worship included Ben Franklin, George Washington, John Adams, Benjamin Rush and Sally Franklin Bache.

-Some city dwellers love the challenge of going for a run through the streets and dodging distracted drivers barreling past them in cars.
-But for the rest of us who just want to go for a blissed-out run or bike ride, head to the Schuylkill River Trail.
-It is an extraordinary example of communities and local governments working together for the greater good.
-It’s currently a 26.5-mile protected trail that begins in Center City, winds its way through Valley Forge National Historical Park and ends up in Chester County’s Phoenixville.
-The approximately 10-mile section through Philadelphia runs along the Schuylkill River Banks and—in addition to being a place for walking, running and cycling—offers plenty of room for activities,like yoga, boarding in a skate park, moonlight kayaking tours and summer outdoor movie screenings.
+For a blissed-out walk, run or bike ride, head to the Schuylkill River Trail, a 26.5-mile protected trail that begins in Center City, winds its way through Valley Forge National Historical Park and ends up in Chester County’s Phoenixville.
+The approximately 10-mile section through Philadelphia runs along the Schuylkill River Banks and—in addition to being a place for walking, running and cycling—offers plenty of room for activities, like yoga, boarding in a skate park, moonlight kayaking tours and summer outdoor movie screenings.

 There is so much to delight in at this 92-acre Victorian arboretum in Chestnut Hill.
 There’s the elaborate miniature train display that features a series of tiny railcars motoring around a landscaped garden on a quarter-mile of track.
 Also designed for kids—and intrepid parents—is the Tree Adventure, a walkway built in the canopy of the trees 50 feet up with a “Squirrel Scramble” hammock-like nest made of steel mesh so visitors can hang out up in the trees.
 There’s also a beautifully manicured formal rose garden, mature trees and plants, a fernery, a romantic gazebo and pond with swans, a log cabin, rolling hills, sculptures and the occasional small woodland creature scampering in the underbrush.